Lance Duijvestijn: Excelsior

 On 1 February 2024, Duijvestijn joined Excelsior from Almere City, signing a two-and-a-half-year contract with the Eredivisie club.
 He made his debut on 10 February, coming on at half-time for Redouan El Yaakoubi in a 3–0 home defeat to Twente.
 Duijvestijn went on to score four goals in fourteen Eredivisie appearances in the remainder of the 2023–24 campaign, and also found the net in the promotion/relegation play-offs, including the first leg of the final against NAC Breda in which he scored before being sent off in a 6–2 defeat.
 Excelsior were ultimately relegated after losing the two-legged final 7–6 on aggregate, despite winning the return 4–1.

 Duijvestijn stayed with Excelsior following relegation and was made captain for the 2024–25 season in the Eerste Divisie.
 He missed several months after ankle surgery but returned to play a central role in the club's push for immediate promotion.
 He finished the league season with eleven goals and nine assists in 23 appearances, as Excelsior secured promotion back to the Eredivisie after one year.
 In May 2025, he was named Eerste Divisie Player of the Season and received the competition's Gouden Schild award from Netherlands head coach Ronald Koeman.

 Sparta Rotterdam

 On 23 June 2025, Duijvestijn signed a four-year contract with Eredivisie club Sparta Rotterdam.
+An injury sustained in pre-season delayed his competitive debut until 14 September 2025, when he came on as a substitute in the 74th minute of a 1–0 away win at Excelsior—his former club—which Sparta won through a stoppage-time goal.
+Duijvestijn described making his debut against Excelsior as "naturally special", having spent a year and a half there.
+He subsequently lost his place in the starting eleven during the final weeks of 2025, finishing the first half of the season with 13 Eredivisie appearances and no goal contributions in the league; his only goal and assist came in the KNVB Cup.

+On 16 January 2026, Duijvestijn joined Fortuna Sittard on loan for the remainder of the season.
+He made his debut the following day, starting in a 2–1 home defeat to PSV.
+He scored his first goal for the club on 8 February 2026, netting just before half-time against his parent club Sparta Rotterdam in a match that ended 2–2—having failed to score in 13 Eredivisie appearances for Sparta, he converted from around ten metres to give Fortuna the lead.

+Darmstadt 98

+On 30 June 2026, Duijvestijn signed for German 2.
+Bundesliga club Darmstadt 98.